aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/working-with-chart-data-label/_index.md

 ## How to Work With Chart Data Label

-The code example given below shows how to work with the data label.
+The code example given below demonstrates how to work with the data label.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Charts-WorkWithChartDataLabels-WorkWithChartDataLabel.cpp" >}}